jpkarvonen/blocipedia/README.md

-# README

-## Blocipedia: A custom wiki application built with Ruby on Rails
+# Blocipedia: A custom wiki application built with Ruby on Rails

 ### Features Include: